pwoodworth-jefcoats/climate-indicators/Indicator_Dashboard/Descriptions/SST_description.md

 research.

 **Status of the Indicator**
-Annual mean SST was 21.2 ºC in 2024.
-Over the period of record, SST across the longline fishing grounds has increased by 1 ºC and the monthly SST anomaly increased by 0.9 ºC, both at a rate of roughly 0.03 ºC yr<sup>-1</sup>.
-Monthly SST values in 2024 ranged from 18.5–24.4 ºC, within the range of temperatures experienced over the past several decades (17.6–24.7 ºC).
-Overall, SST was above the long-term average across most of the Hawaiʻi longline region in 2024.
+Annual mean SST was 21.3 ºC in 2025.
+Over the period of record, SST across the longline fishing grounds has increased by 1 ºC and the monthly SST anomaly increased by 1 ºC, both at a rate of roughly 0.025 ºC yr<sup>-1</sup>.
+Monthly SST values in 2025 ranged from 18.8–24.6 ºC, within the range of temperatures experienced over the past several decades (17.6–24.7 ºC).
+Overall, SST was at or above the long-term average across most of the Hawaiʻi longline region in 2025.

 **Indicator Data**
 Description: Satellite remotely sensed monthly sea surface temperature